kubernetes/enhancements/keps/sig-node/2238-liveness-probe-grace-period/README.md

 set, and a liveness probe fails, a workload will not be promptly restarted because it will wait for the full termination period.

-I propose adding a new field to liveness probes, `gracePeriodSeconds`.
-When set, it will override the `terminationGracePeriodSeconds` for liveness termination.
+I propose adding a new field to probes, `probe.terminationGracePeriodSeconds`.
+When set, it will override the `terminationGracePeriodSeconds` for liveness or startup termination, and will be ignored for readiness probes.
 This maintains the current behaviour if desired while providing configuration to address this unintended behaviour.

 ## Motivation